Firstly, check whether you may be entitled by using our benefits calculator.

 Please remember, it is your responsibility to report any changes to us when they happen.
 The fastest way to report a change is by using our online form.

-If you don't tell us about a change that leads to you being paid too much Housing Benefit or Council Tax Support, you may receive a financial penalty (fine).
+If you don't tell us about a change that leads to you being paid too much Housing Benefit or Council Tax Reduction, you may receive a financial penalty (fine).
 You may also be investigated by the Council and/or DWP Investigation Teams.

-The quickest and easiest way to send us information if you are receiving Housing Benefit and/or Council Tax Support - and have had a change in your circumstances or a change of address - is to use one of our online forms.
+The quickest and easiest way to send us information if you are receiving Housing Benefit and/or Council Tax Reduction - and have had a change in your circumstances or a change of address - is to use one of our online forms.
 You can upload evidence of the change at the same time (for example, a photograph of your payslip, etc.).

 If you haven't had a change but need to send us information, for example, that we have requested, you can email it to Benefit.Service@telford.gov.uk.